Upadacitinib

 • It is important to inform your doctor if you are planning a pregnancy while on upadacitinib.

 • Upadacitinib should not be used during pregnancy.
-Women of childbearing potential should use effective birth control both during treatment and for 4 weeks after the final dose of upadacitinib.
+Women who can become pregnant should use effective birth control both during treatment and for 4 weeks after the final dose of upadacitinib.

-• Do not breastfeed if you are taking upadacitinib as it is uncertain how much of the medication might be excreted in breastmilk.
+• Do not breastfeed if you are taking upadacitinib as it is uncertain how much of the medicine passes into breastmilk.

 How to store upadacitinib